dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 tags: [api, http, status codes]
 ---

-After [my last post][1], I thought I'd make another about HTTP etiquette, this time regarding a common misunderstanding of the [`201 (Created)`][2] status code.
-This one can be a bit tricky because, while you might be using the status code itself correctly, there are other parts of the message that have implications you might not be aware of.
+After [my last post][1], I thought I'd make another about HTTP etiquette, this time regarding a common misuse of the [`201 (Created)`][2] status code in APIs.
+This one can be a bit tricky because, while you might be using the status code itself correctly, there is another part of the message that has implications you might not be aware of.

 [1]: ../_posts/2021-06-28-the-empty-search-result-anti-pattern.md
 [2]: https://datatracker.ietf.org/doc/html/rfc7231#section-6.3.2